ddhartma/Disaster-Response-Pipeline-Project/README.md

     ![image3]

-    Notice for words with lowest IDF values it is expected that these words appear more often.
+    Notice, words with lower IDF appear more often than those with higher IDF values.
 For idf_weights=1 they would appear in each and every document in the collection.
 The lower the IDF value of a word, the less unique it is to any particular document.

 - ***Answer to question 4***: Are there any significant correlations between the categories?